aws-samples/aws-hpc-tutorials/content/05-UFS/01-spack-install-ufs.md

 tail -f slurm-7.out
 ```

-This will take about **52 minutes** to install.
+This will take about **1 minute** to install.
 While that's installing feel free to advance to the [next step](/05-ufs/02-simple-test.html) and pull down the simple test case.